Zhenglei-BCS/beemixtox_public/README.md

 # beemixtox

-This is an R package for reproducing the resutlts of the manuscript Bee Mixtox
+This is an R package for reproducing the resutlts of the manuscript for Bee Mixtox.

 ## Data